apigee/ansible-opdk-accelerator/setup-ansible-controller/README.md

-# Apigee OPDK Setup Ansible Controller Workspace
+# Apigee OPDK Ansible Configuration Accelerator

 This folder contains the playbooks that use the [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) role to setup an Ansible Controller.
 An Ansible controller is used to run Ansible playbooks.
 The